KeyboardKit/website/collections/_features/Actions.md

 Actions can be triggered by buttons, gestures, system events, or code, and can be handled with a ``KeyboardActionHandler``.
 You can create a custom handler to adjust the standard keyboard behavior.

+The keyboard action context makes it very easy to adjust the behavior of your keyboard.
+You can basically handle any action in any way that you want.

 [Pro]: /pro